-REPRESENTATIONS
+DATA REPRESENTATIONS

 In this unit pupils will develop their understanding of how computers work such as how instructions are transmitted around the computer and they will develop an understanding of the binary number system.
 Pupils will then explore how binary is converted to different computational forms.
+Learners will draw on familiar examples of composing images out of individual elements, mix elementary colours to produce new ones, take samples of analogue signals to illustrate these ideas, and then bring all these things together to form one coherent narrative.
+The unit has a significant practical aspect; students will use design software (GIMP and Audacity in this case) to manipulate images and sounds.